dhaigh/Xpert/README.md

 ### Types:

-'all' = the whole tree
+`all` - the whole tree

-'questions' = any question
+`questions` - any question

-'answers' = any possible answer to any question
+`answers` - any possible answer to any question

-'results' = any possible result following an answer - i.e. no more questions exist
+`results` - any possible result following an answer - i.e. no more questions exist

 ### Xpert#map